Zipcoder/reveal-slides-light/md/intro-to-oop.md

 -
 -
 ##Static Methods
-* Static methods are also sometimes referred to and factory methods.
+* Static methods are also sometimes referred to as factory methods.
 They are methods that do not do any direct operations on an object.

 ```
 public class Calculator {